Sonfjället National Park

 Looking for bears in Sonfjället National Park

 We don’t find much information on the internet about where chances are best to see bears.
-We do not know whether this is due to the fact that people want to sell the guided tours (where bears are ‘lured’ with food) or that it is simply impossible to find them.
-We decide not to go on a tour anyway and just head out on our own.
+We do not know whether this is due to the fact that people want to sell the guided tours (where bears are lured with food) or that it is simply impossible to find them.

 The campsite owner tells us that we have the best chance in the southeast corner of Sonfjället, but also that he himself has only seen a bear a few times despite his countless years living in Sweden.
 Nevertheless, we set off in good spirits: who knows what we’ll find on our way.
 In addition, we have plenty of time and in particular no rush.
 So bring the bears on!